periwinkle9/smb-autosplitter/README.md

 LiveSplit autosplitter for NES/FDS Super Mario Bros. (with partial support for FDS Super Mario Bros.
 2, a.k.a.
 "SMB2J").

 ## Supported Emulators
-Currently, the only supported emulators are:
+Currently, the following emulators are supported:
-- FCEUX, versions 2.2.3 and 2.3.0
+- FCEUX (Win32 binaries, i.e. not the Qt/SDL ones), versions:
+  * 2.2.3
+  * 2.3.0
+  * 2.4.0
+  * 2.5.0
 - Nestopia 1.40
-- Nestopia UE 1.50.
+- Nestopia UE, versions:
+  * 1.50
+  * 1.51.0
+  * 1.51.1.

-Other versions of the above emulators may not work.
+Other versions of the above emulators probably will not work.

 Mesen is not supported due to being banned for submission to the SRC leaderboards.

-Bizhawk support is currently under investigation (contact me or submit a pull request if you know the memory addresses for Bizhawk!).
+Bizhawk is currently not supported—contact me or submit a pull request if you know the memory addresses for Bizhawk!

 ## Supported Speedrun Categories
 The autosplitter *should* fully work in most categories that start in 1-1 and end by touching an axe in a world numbered 8 or higher.